eric-jacobson/CS3210_Project1/README.md

  memorySize is an integer value

  ## Project 2
- Compiler for Corgi, a simple calculator language
+ Java interpreter for Corgi, a simple calculator language

  To run:
  javac Corgi.java